Amani Ballour

-Amani Ballour (born 1987) is a Syrian-born pediatrician and an advocate of women's and children's rights.
-Her story is portrayed by the Oscar-nominated documentary The Cave, which tells of the struggles of running an underground hospital during the Syrian civil war.
+Amani Ballour (born 1987) is a Syrian pediatrician and an advocate of women's and children's rights.
+Her story is portrayed in the Oscar-nominated documentary The Cave which tells of the struggles of running an underground hospital during the Syrian civil war.

-Early life
+Early life and education

-Ballour was born and grew up in the east of Ghouta.
+Ballour was born and grew up in the east of Ghuta, a suburb of the Syrian capital Damascus.
 She is the youngest among two brothers and three sisters.
 Her sisters married and became homemakers at a young age; the eldest was 15.
-Ballour, on the other hand, wanted to do more.
-She persisted on completing her education.
+Ballour, on the other hand, persisted on completing her education.

-Education

-Ballour had always wanted to be an Engineer, so she took up Mechanical Engineering at Damascus University despite experiencing gossip from others and receiving opposition from her family due to gender-based expectations.
+Ballour had always wanted to be an engineer, so she took up Mechanical Engineering at Damascus University despite experiencing gossip from others and receiving opposition from her family due to gender-based expectations.
 Her family, particularly her father, refused to support her until she eventually shifted to pediatrics.
 In 2012, she finished her general medical studies at the same university.
-She began studying pediatrics until she immediately abandoned it to help the casualties of Syrian Civil War.
+She began studying pediatrics until she had to abandon this to attend to the casualties of the Syrian Civil War.